-Plucked from the pages of the Boston Globe Food Section, this collection of seafood-focused recipes highlights contributions from Boston’s most acclaimed chefs including Ken Oringer of Clio, Toro, Uni and Coppa fame, Lydia Shire of Scampo, Jasper White of the Summer Shack, Ana Sortun of Oleana and Sofra Bakery, Gordon Hamersley of Hamersley’s Bistro and Jody Adams of Rialto at the Charles Hotel.
+Plucked from the pages of the Boston Globe Food Section, this collection of seafood-focused recipes highlights contributions from Boston’s most acclaimed chefs including Ken Oringer of Clio, Uni, Toro, Coppa fame, Lydia Shire of Scampo, Jasper White of the Summer Shack, Ana Sortun of Oleana, Sarma and Sofra Bakery, Gordon Hamersley of Hamersley's Bistro and Jody Adams of Rialto at the Charles Hotel and Trade.

 Fresh & Honest:

 A longtime proponent of sustainable dining and the use of local, farm-fresh foods, chef Peter Davis plucks some of his most tantalizing recipes, fresh from the menus of Henrietta’s Table, and puts them all together in this 218-page, full color cookbook.
 New England cuisine comes to life through the cooking and the farmer and purveyor profiles scattered throughout.

 Over 160 Recipes from the Critically Acclaimed Restaurant

 Chef and restaurateur Todd English demystifies some of the recipes from the menu at the original Olives, the cornerstone of his restaurant empire.
 Home cooks will be pleasantly surprised to find that English’s special brand of deliciousness comes from layering of flavors and textures so there are no intimidating pieces of equipment or techniques.